 Cant Hook vs. Peavey: What’s the Difference?

-Although not having the proper tool is worse, having to choose between two seemingly identical tools is still a difficult option.
+Although not having the proper tool is worse, having to choose between two seemingly identical ones is still a difficult option.

 To decide which one is right for your needs, it is best to discover what each tool is, what they do, and if there are any fundamental differences.